tonethar/IGME-230-Spring-2019/projects/project-4.md

-# Project 4 - Sprite-based Game or Experience
+# Project 3 - Sprite-based Game or Experience (DRAFT - DETAILS SUBJECT TO CHANGE)

 ## I. Overview
 *Using PixiJS, create an Interactive Game or Rich Media "experience"*:

 - For this project you (and optionally a partner) are creating a JavaScript-driven game or experience, as you outlined in Project 1
 - You will be updating/re-writing your web site from Project 1 to reflect the game/experience you intend to create (in other words, you are allowed to change your original idea)
-- If you would like to see examples of previous projects, check out the Project 4 links on the [week-01A-notes.md](../weekly/week-01A-notes.md#project4examples) page
+- If you would like to see examples of previous projects, check out the Project 3 links on the [week-01A-notes.md](../weekly/week-01A-notes.md#project3examples) page

 You will use **ONE** of these technology stacks:
 - **JavaScript & PixiJS** (which wraps WebGL):